Imagine you’re a scam artist looking for a vulnerable group to prey on.

-If someone wants to charge you a fat fee in exchange for a loan, job, scholarship, debt counseling, FAFSA completion or almost anything else, it’s likely either a scam or someone charging too much for doing something you can do yourself.
+If someone wants to charge you a fat fee in exchange for a loan, job, scholarship, debt counseling, completing a FAFSA (Free Application for Federal Student Aid) or almost anything else, it’s likely either a scam or someone charging too much for doing something you can do yourself.

 Solution: Whatever the situation, the higher the fee, the more suspicious you should be.
-When it comes to scholarship and financial aid scams, the FTC offers these red flags to watch for:
+When it comes to scholarship and financial aid scams, the Federal Trade Commission offers these red flags to watch for: